Air-Gapped Installation of Talos Linux Cluster

 talm bootstrap -f nodes/node1.yaml

-Read the Talm cluster configuration guide to learn more.
+Read the Talm configuration guide to learn more.

 Using talosctl